Terry Everett: Tenure

 "I am disappointed that the House chose not to update the 1965 Voting Rights Act when it reauthorized the measure," Everett argued.
 "The whole debate was cast as either you're for the Voting Rights Act or you're not.
 There was no attention paid to the fact that the Act's formulas are out of date and place the Act itself at risk of constitutional challenge.
 As a result, states like Alabama continue to be punished for wrongs committed 40 years ago and the same criteria will remain in effect for another 25 years, through 2032.
 The Voting Rights Act remains locked in a time-warp reflecting the voting realities of 1964, not 2006.
 The very constitutionality of the Voting Rights Act may be in question," he added.
 "The Supreme Court found more than 30 years ago that the Act's formula, which is based on the 1964, 1968 and 1972 presidential election voting data, was constitutional because it was temporary and narrowly tailored to address a specific problem.
 Thirty years have since passed calling into question the basis of this ruling."

-The 1965 comments made by Everett concerning the constitutionality of the Voting Rights Act were used by the U.S. Supreme Court when the Court in 2013 ruled against parts of Voting Rights Act.
+The 1965 comments made by Everett concerning the constitutionality of the Voting Rights Act were used by the U.S. Supreme Court in 2013 when it ruled against parts of the Act.

 On June 16, 2006, he voted against a resolution setting a timeline for withdrawal from Iraq.

 In February 2007, Everett co-sponsored a house bill with Ron Paul of Texas to end United States membership in the United Nations.